-In times of raw material shortages, increased transportation costs and other potential hurdles such as punitive tariffs, companies are increasingly looking for ways to avoid any business-critical disturbances like supply bottlenecks.
-However, mitigation of such risks requires lots of manual effort and are dependent on the availability expert knowledge and the right data.
+In times of raw material shortages, increased transportation costs, and other potential hurdles such as punitive tariffs, companies are increasingly looking for ways to avoid any business-critical disturbances like supply bottlenecks.
+However, mitigation of such risks requires lots of manual effort and is dependent on the availability of expert knowledge and the right data.
 Obviously, being successful with supply chain risk mitigation can be very time-consuming and comes at the cost of some uncertainty.

 Business Impact of SUPPLY INTERRUPTIONS

 First, let’s take a look at the problem of supply bottlenecks and supply interruptions.
 In order to avoid potential loss of sales, manufacturing companies in general, try to do everything to meet their projected sales volumes.
 However, as we can see in the automotive industry right now, supply shortages of certain components such as semi-conductors or display panels cannot be mitigated easily and lead to significant production delays at most car manufacturers.
 The end customer notices these changes in the form of prolonged delivery times, rising prices or the unavailability of goods – this was particularly evident in the last year with PC components, such as graphics processing units, also known as GPUs or graphics cards.

 Of course, a company cannot always respond effectively to the causes of supply shortages.
 Nevertheless, there are some possibilities to prevent or to recognize possible supply bottlenecks in time, so that the possible intervention time is maximized, and one can react to the upcoming situation in the best possible way.
 Artificial Intelligence (AI) provides various ways to analyze large data sets, derive possible warning signals and inform the responsible supply or inventory managers automatically in case a potential threat has been detected.